josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

     unittest.main()
 ```

-I strongly recommend you read [official unittest documentation](https://docs.python.org/3/library/unittest.html) for more details, as there's so much more unit testing than this simple code, like [mock testing](https://docs.python.org/3/library/unittest.mock.html), which is particularly useful for complex dependency scenarios.
+I strongly recommend you read [official unittest documentation](https://docs.python.org/3/library/unittest.html) for more details, as there's so much more unit testing than this simple code, like [mock testing](https://docs.python.org/3/library/unittest.mock.html), which is particularly useful for complex system dependency scenarios.

 # Making the script more usable with Argparse

-We can write a small CLI using the `QueryHelper` class we wrote earlier and to make it easier to customize we use [argparse](https://docs.python.org/3/library/argparse.html).
+We can write a small CLI using the `QueryHelper` class created earlier and to make it easier to customize we use [argparse](https://docs.python.org/3/library/argparse.html).

 Argparse allows you to do the following:
 * Validate user input and restrict number of options.
-For example to check if the number of results is a non negative number I wrote a type 'validator' on the repoter/__init__.py module:
+For example to check if the number of results is a non negative number I wrote a type 'validator' on the repoter/__init__.py module (__I could have validated that into the class constructor__ but I wanted to show you this feature.
+You can use it to add extra validation logic not present in the original code):
 ```python
 def __is_valid_limit__(limit: str) -> int:
     try: